inite-io/idea-machine-wiki/docs/how-does-it-work/combat-system-and-skills-1.md

 Players can take damage from several sources:

 * Boss attack.
-An attack occurs every time a player or his team members fail to complete at least one of the daily tasks when updating the crown.
-(Kron is a term that means a scheduled repeatable event.
-The crohn's cycle lasts 24 hours.
+An attack occurs every time a player or his team members fail to complete at least one of the daily tasks when updating the cron.
+(Cron is a term that means a scheduled repeatable event.
+The cron cycle lasts 24 hours.
 All players start a new day at midnight according to their time zone.)
-* Also, a small amount of damage is inflicted for not completing a daily task before the launch of the crown.
+* Also, a small amount of damage is inflicted for not completing a daily task before the launch of the cron.
 (There are two variants of events: Either the boss will attack you, which will entail a greater amount of damage received, or you will simply receive minor damage)
+*

 Damage is calculated from several factors, including the complexity and value of the task, as well as the physique of the player.